Fludrocortisone for hormone replacement

 - You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to.

-- Fludrocortisone should not be taken with some medicines that you get on prescription.
-Tell your doctor and pharmacist about any other medicines your child is taking before giving fludrocortisone.
+fludrocortisone should not be taken with some medicines that you get on prescription.
+It is important to tell your doctor and pharmacist about any other medicines your child is taking before starting fludrocortisone.

 Is there anything else I need to know about this medicine?

 Keep all your clinic appointments, as your doctor or nurse needs to check how your child is doing.

 In a very few cases, children become very unwell when they stop or reduce the amount of any steroid medicine they are taking, including fludrocortisone (in high doses).
 If you are at all worried about this, contact your doctor.

 The use of steroids in children receives a lot of bad press.
 However, use of fludrocortisone for hormone replacement provides a lot of benefit, and is unlikely to cause any long-term harm as long as you use the medicine as your doctor has told you to.
 If you are at all worried, talk to your doctor or pharmacist.

 If your child has been taking fludrocortisone for longer than 3 weeks, they should not usually stop taking the medicine suddenly because they will get withdrawal symptoms: they will feel unwell, dizzy and thirsty and may be sick (vomit).
 Your doctor will give you more advice.

 If your doctor wants to stop fludrocortisone, they will reduce the dose gradually before stopping it completely.
 Make sure you follow your doctor’s instructions.

 If your child is due to have an immunisation (vaccination), tell the nurse or doctor that your child is taking fludrocortisone.